EducationalTestingService/TOEFL-Spell/README.md

 essays written by non-native speakers of English taking the TOEFL iBT test.

 We based our data set on the publicly available ETS Corpus of Non-Native Written English, a.k.a.
-TOEFL11.

-which contains 12,100 essays from 11 first language backgrounds.
+TOEFL11, which contains 12,100 essays from 11 first language backgrounds.

 We sampled 883 essays from that corpus and manually annotated them for spelling errors.

+We provide two files: FilesCounts.tsv and Annotations.tsv  (both have tab-separated values, first line is header).

+*FilesCounts.tsv* contains the names of annotated files (essays) and the count of spelling errros for each.

-The supplied file contains tab-separated annotations for all the data.
+The file Annotations.tsv contains tab-separated annotations for all the data.
 Each annotation appears on a separate line, like this:

 Filename | offsetSpan | Misspelling | type | Correction